lvalles10/Reimagine-6th/readme.md

 **What social problem is being addressed?**

 We will be working in conjunction with Streets FOR ALL on their ongoing project regarding closing Alexandria and 6th to create room for a greenspace.
 Last week, our group met with Adriane Hoff, a KTown Neighborhood Councilmember, to discuss the social problem being addressed by the project.
 She informed us that the project arises from a need for greater green space in KTown, as it is one of the most park-poor neighborhoods in Los Angeles.
 We also hope to address inequities in survey design for the project and uplift community narratives in our final project.
-Here is the current websie regarding the project and its intentions: https://wcknc.la/6thst/.
+Here is the current website regarding the project and its intentions: https://wcknc.la/6thst/.

 **What problems might arise in developing this application?**